-Ryan, Donal Strange Flowers (2020)

-In 1973, twenty-year-old Moll Gladney takes a morning bus from her rural home and disappears.
+THE NUMBER ONE BESTSELLER Ryan, Donal Strange Flowers (2020) In 1973, twenty-year-old Moll Gladney takes a morning bus from her rural home and disappears.
 Bewildered and distraught, Paddy and Kit must confront an unbearable prospect: that they will never see their daughter again.
 Five years later, Moll returns.
 What - and who - she brings with her will change the course of her family's life forever.

-Beautiful and devastating, this exploration of loss, alienation and the redemptive power of love reaffirms Donal Ryan as one of the most talented and empathetic writers at work today.
+Beautiful and devastating, this exploration of loss, alienation and the redemptive power of love reaffirms strange flowers Donal Ryan as one of the most talented and empathetic writers at work today.

+Winner of the Guardian First Book Award 2013

+DONAL RYAN

+The

+Heart

+wing and beautifully writte

+EDNA O'BRIEN
-Ryan, Donal The Spinning Heart (2012)

-In the aftermath of Ireland's financial collapse, dangerous tensions surface in an Irish town.
+The Spinning Heart (2012) In the aftermath of Ireland's financial collapse, dangerous tensions surface in an Irish town.
 As violence flares, the characters face a battle between public persona and inner desires.
-Through a chorus of unique voices, each struggling to tell their own kind of truth, a single authentic tale unfolds.
+Through a chorus of unique PINNING voices, each struggling to tell their own kind of truth, a single authentic tale unfolds.
 The Spinning Heart speaks for contemporary Ireland like no other novel.
 Wry, vulnerable, all-too human, it captures the language and spirit of rural Ireland and with uncanny perception articulates the words and thoughts of a generation.